Petit Basset Griffon Vendéen

-As a companion animal, this occasionally pronounced hunting instinct may manifest in the home as a dog that gives chase to birds, squirrel, and cats.
-For some PBGVs, this instinct may be difficult to overcome with training.
-Most PBGVs make fine companion animals, and have suitable manners to live among cats and other animals without assuming a hunting role.
-Potential PBGV owners are cautioned to be aware of this instinct and, if cats are present in the home, work to acclimate the puppy or dog to recognize that the cat is part of the home "pack."

-As scent hounds, most PBGVs should be kept on-leash when in open, non-fenced outdoor areas.
-Even the most obedient dog may give chase when a scent is found.
-Petits are natural athletes, and they can run fast and long where scent is involved.
-Scent will typically trump obedience in the mind of a PBGV.
-In fact, PBGVs excel at nose work and many have earned AKC scent work and tracking titles.

-The outspoken nature and erect tail of a PBGV can be misinterpreted by other dogs, as these manners typically express dominance to other dogs.
-PBGVs can inspire a misguided need to express dominance on the part of passing dogs.
-PBGV owners need to be alert to this potential misinterpretation, as Petits are easily outclassed in both size and aggressiveness.

 Health

 A 2024 UK study found a life expectancy of 13.7 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Morbidity

 In the PBGV Club of America 2000 survey, the most common diseases reported by owners of 640 dogs were persistent pupillary membranes, recurrent ear infections, hypothyroidism, neck pain, and epilepsy, treated with daily medication, principally phenobarbitol.
 In later years they can develop an eye condition known to mainly effect German Shepherds, called Panis.
 This is kept at bay using steroidal eye drops.

 Among 289 live Basset Griffon Vendéens (both varieties) in the 2004 UKC survey, the most common health issues noted by owners were reproductive, dermatologic (dermatitis and mites), and aural (otitis externa, excessive ear wax, and ear mites).
 They are also prone to dislocation of their hips due to their long bodies, short legs, and the fact they carry a robust amount of weight for their size.
 On average around 15 kg.

 The Basset Petit Griffon Vendéen is one of the more commonly affected breeds for primary open angle glaucoma.
 An autosomal recessive mutation of the ADAMTS17 gene is responsible for the condition in the breed.